How do rigorous logical arguments such as proof by contradiction and counterexample establish or refute mathematical statements?

 Proof by contradiction

-To prove a statement by contradiction, assume and derive a logical impossibility (a contradiction such as , or a number that is both even and odd).
-Since the assumption forces an impossibility, is false, so is true.
+To prove a statement by contradiction, assume and derive a logical impossibility, a contradiction such as , or a number that is simultaneously even and odd, or a fraction in lowest terms whose numerator and denominator share a factor.
+Since the assumption forces an impossibility, cannot hold, so is true.

 The classic example is the irrationality of .
 Suppose, for contradiction, that is rational.
 Then where are integers with no common factor (the fraction is in lowest terms) and .
 Squaring gives